 BIOFIN was initiated in response to the urgent global need to divert more finance from all possible sources towards global and national biodiversity goals, as highlighted during the 2010 CBD COP 10 in Nagoya.
 A preliminary assessment conducted under the auspices of the High-Level Panel on Global Assessment of Resources for Implementing the CBD Strategic Plan for 2011-2020, estimated that the global investment required amounts to between US$130 and $440 billion annually.

 A first version of this methodology, summarised in the 2014 BIOFIN Workbook, was launched at CBD COP-12 (October 2014).
 In response to early developments, the High-level Panel on Global Assessment of Resources in the second report published at COP-12 in its first recommendation suggested an upscaling of BIOFIN.
-Early 2015, BIOFIN analysed gaps, lessons learned and best practises in the application of the methodology in the 30 countries of implementation.
-Building on a wealth of lessons learnt, the 2016 BIOFIN Workbook was developed and published on December 2016 during the CBD COP 13.
+Early 2015, BIOFIN analysed gaps, lessons learned and best practises in the application of the methodology in the countries of implementation.
+Building on a wealth of lessons learned the 2016 BIOFIN Workbook was developed and published on December 2016 during the CBD COP 13.

-In addition, to enable all the CBD Parties to access BIOFIN lessons learnt and biodiversity finance knowledge, BIOFIN together with the CBD launched the Regional Nodes during the CBD COP 13 on December 2016.
-The CBD-BIOFIN Regional Nodes aim at supporting countries not participating to the BIOFIN's programme with targeted technical support and knowledge sharing.
+In addition, to enable all the CBD Parties to access BIOFIN lessons learned and biodiversity finance knowledge, BIOFIN together with the CBD launched the Regional Nodes in 2016.
+The CBD-BIOFIN Regional Nodes aims at supporting countries not participating to the BIOFIN's programme with targeted technical support and knowledge sharing.

-The first phase of the initiative was form 2012-2018 and Phase two is underway until 2022.
+The first phase of the initiative was from 2012-2018 and Phase two is underway until 2022.